Skip to main content

 St. Mark Tower

-St. Mark Tower, locally known as Kula svetog Marka, lies in the city of Trogir, in the county of Split-Dalmatia in Croatia.
+St. Mark's Tower, locally known as Kula svetog Marka, lies in the city of Trogir, in the county of Split-Dalmatia in Croatia.

-Trogir is a city situated on a, somewhat, rectangular island in a sea channel between Čiovo island and the mainland.
-It was a fortified city, and originally the site of the present tower was just the northwest corner of the city walls.
+Trogir is a city located on a somewhat rectangular island in a sea channel between Čiovo Island and the mainland.
+It was once a fortified city, and the site of the present tower was originally just the northwest corner of the city walls.

-Construction of the tower started in 1470, by the Venetians, and progressed slowly as it was only finished at the end of the 15th century.
-Originally, the sturdy tower connected to the north and west city walls and was almost surrounded by water.
-The tower was at first also topped by a parapet, but this had already disappeared by the first half of the 17th century.
+Construction of the tower began in 1470 by the Venetians and progressed slowly, only being finished at the end of the 15th century.
+Initially, the sturdy tower, connected to the north and west city walls, was almost surrounded by water.
+The tower was originally topped with a parapet, but this had already disappeared by the first half of the 17th century.

-The circular tower has 2 stories with walls up to 3 meters thick.
+The circular tower has two levels with walls that are up to 3 meters thick.

-In the recent past it seems to have been used as a small bar, but at present it stands abandoned and can not be accessed.
-A nice tower, too bad that you can not get in.
-Nearby is also the early 15th century Kamerlengo Castle.
-The old city with its alleyways and historical buildings is also worth a visit.
+In recent years, it seems to have been used as a small bar, but it is now abandoned and inaccessible.
+It's a nice tower, though it's a shame you cannot go inside.
+Nearby is also the early 15th-century Kamerlengo Castle.
+The old city with its alleyways and historical buildings is also worth visiting.

 Gallery